jrmykolyn/sfco-path-map/README.md

 `const PathMap = require( 'sfco-path-map' );`

 The `PathMap` constructor accepts a single object argument: `paths`.
-The `paths` object may have any number of keys, so long as the value of each key is of type `String`.
+The `paths` object may have any number of keys, so long as the value of each key is either a string or an array of strings.

 ```
 const PATHS = new PathMap( {
 	src: './src',
-	dist: './dist'
+	dist: './dist',
+	exclude: [ './spec', './demo' ]
 } );
 ```